sem0ark/rsschool-cv/cv.md

 ## Currently

-Student on "Software Engineering" program in Metropolitan University, Belgrade, Serbia.
+Student on "Software Engineering" undergraduate program, will be completed in 2026.

-## About me

-I am a curious student striving for knowledge and acquiring new skills to achieve self-expression with code and diagrams.

-Characteristics:

-- Quick learner, Self-learner, Curious
-- Persistent, Polite, Organized

 ## Education